fenderrex/SPE/README.md

 =======================
 to lunch
 via file (windows) or termnal (lunix) open the __init__.py file you may be prompted to install python-wxgtk

-    if ubuntu:
+    this is not code this is a logic tree to installing if you have truble google "install python-wxgtk <YOUR OS!>" if ubuntu:
       sudo apt-get install python-wxgtk
     elif windows: